 So, I realize you don't do ads but what's your deal with company links and are you associated with any companies as an associate?

 I am an associate for the following companies: Mountain Rose Herbs (an Oregon herb company) Powell's Books (a Portland bookstore) Amazon (you know them already) and Indie Bound (an online source to buy from local bookshops).
 What this means is any time I link to these companies and you follow the link and make a purchase, I get a small percentage of money.
 This is a way for me to support the companies I already like to use and a way for you to support me in my time and effort providing content that you enjoy on this blog.
-I hope everyone shops local first—but it that's not possible, I love spreading online love to shops as well.
+I hope everyone shops local first—but it's not always possible, I love spreading online love to local shops as well.

 What kind of sewing machine do you use?
 How about some advice on what to look for?